-- 29. Oyster references and incorporates by reference paragraphs 1 through 28 of this Complaint. - 30.
-On information and belief, Defendants make, use, offer for sale and/or sell in the United States products and/or services that infringe various claims of the '952 Patent, and continues to do so. - 31.
-On information and belief, the Accused Instrumentalities are a fiber optic data transmission system.
-For example, Ciena Corporation's FlexSelect 40G Shelf "is the first solution to offer 40G metro, regional, long-haul, and ultra long-haul DWDM transmission in one platform."
-It was designed to provide 40G service "over legacy fiber networks."
-In further example, Ericsson's MHL3000 is an "Optical DWDM Solution" that provides for "40G transmission based on ODB, DPSK, RZ-DPQSK and 4G inverse multiplexer."
-20 - 32.
-On information and belief, the Accused Instrumentalities comprise an optical data transmitter comprising a laser for producing light, a phase modulator phase modulating the light, and an electronic control circuit for receiving an electronic input data stream and controlling the phase-modulator, the electronic control circuit including an input data circuit having an electronic delay.
-For example, the FlexSelect 40G Shelf was designed to add "40G transport capabilities to the CoreStream Agility and CN 4200 platforms."
-Ciena's CoreStream Agility product literature describes the use of, for example, a "laser of a transceiver module" with http://www.ciena.com/products/products FlexSelect 40G Shelf.htm.
+30. Oyster references and incorporates by reference paragraphs 1 through 28 of this Complaint.

+31. On information and belief, Defendants make, use, offer for sale and/or sell in the United States products and/or services that infringe various claims of the '952 Patent, and continues to do so.

+32. On information and belief, the Accused Instrumentalities are a fiber optic data transmission system.
+For example, Ciena Corporation's FlexSelect 40G Shelf "is the first solution to offer 40G metro, regional, long-haul, and ultra long-haul DWDM transmission in one platform.21 It was designed to provide 40G service "over legacy fiber networks.22 In further example, Ericsson's MHL3000 is an "Optical DWDM Solution" that provides for "40G transmission based on ODB, DPSK, RZ- DPQSK and 4G inverse multiplexer.23

+33. On information and belief, the Accused Instrumentalities comprise an optical data transmitter comprising a laser for producing light, a phase modulator phase modulating the light, and an electronic control circuit for receiving an electronic input data stream and controlling the phase-modulator, the electronic control circuit including an input data circuit having an electronic delay.
+For example, the FlexSelect 40G Shelf was designed to add "40G transport capabilities to the CoreStream Agility and CN 4200 platforms."24 Ciena's CoreStream Agility product literature describes the use of, for example, a "laser of a transceiver module" with "automatic laser power-up."25 Ciena's FlexSelect 40G Shelf product literature also discusses how the exemplary product "[t]ransports 40G waves," touting it as a product benefit.26 In a 2007 article announcing the availability of the FlexSelect 40G Shelf (and explaining that it is compatible with the CN 4200 and CoreStream Agility systems), Ciena's director of marketing, Vinay Rathore, explained that Ciena uses DPSK for these FlexSelect 40G Shelf, CN 4200, and CoreStream Agility products.27 Ciena product literature on an exemplary 40G DPSK shows the use of a phase modulator modulating continuous wave light as a function of an input data